Enriquecm/Flickr-Image-Gallery/README.md

 Just download the project and Cmd+R (Run)

 ### Architecture
-The following application was implemented using Swift with MVVM architecture pattern.
+The following application was implemented using the MVVM architecture pattern.
 - The chosen architecture enables developers to separe 'view' and 'model’, making possible for changes happen only on model with those changes not being reflected on view's implementation.

 ### Project Overview